What is unlearning?

 This event felt safe and warm but also exciting, new, and bold.
 I simultaneously felt comforted but also inspired to grow and push myself outside of my comfort zone.
 It was wonderful to see familiar faces to continue to grow in community with those, but also deeply important to be in a space that fostered new connections and meeting others who are aligned in similar ways.
 The food was wonderful, the sharing of art was beautiful, but the sense of community and the awkward/not so awkward lulls during the in-between times where we got to converse with the random person cuddled on the pillow and blanket next to us is really what made the event so special.

-Imani, on the Spread Your Light event
+-Imani, on the Spread Your Light event

 -